HumanDuck23/duck-dueller-v2/README.md

  - 🚧 Pre-Game Movement
  - ✅ Discord Webhook Integration
  - ✅ Many failsafes (including auto-reconnect)
+ - ✅ Hidden from mods sent to Hypixel
  - ✅ Highly Customizable

 ### Can I contribute to this project?